How to Complete Your Summer Assignment at the Last Minute

 Double check the rubric

 Make sure you are including everything on the rubric.
 Do you need outside sources?
 A bibliography?
 You are trying to salvage your grade – don’t mess it up even more by forgetting to include those 2 quotes from the book.

 Edit, edit, edit

 If at all possible, give yourself at least one day to edit.
 Let’s say your assignment is due on Monday.
 Try to finish Saturday night, so you can edit on Sunday.
-If that’s not possible, take a few hours away on Sunday afternoon.
-You will come back to the assignment refreshed and better able to edit.
-DO NOT TURN YOUR ASSIGNMENT IN WITHOUT EDITING.
-This is a major red flag for your teacher.
+If that’s not possible, spend a few hours away from

 Buy a planner and start using it